bhuvi-d/GHCI-Hackathon-Team-Zenloop-/README.md

 # Team Zenloop — GHCI Hackathon
 ### **AI-Powered Financial Transaction Categorization**

-## Note: The GHCI.iypnb file contains the entire codebase
+### ✨Note: The GHCI.iypnb file contains the entire codebase

 We, **Team Zenloop**, are building a smart, hybrid **BERT + LLM** system that cleans up noisy bank transaction text and turns it into clear, meaningful categories.